andrewchambers/crushstore/README.md

 A horizontally scaling object store based on the CRUSH placement algorithm.

+## How it works

+All clients and nodes in the storage cluster have a copy of the cluster configuration, when a request for an object arrives, we are able to locate the subset of servers it should be stored on efficiently without network communication - Conceptually it is like it like a distributed hash table lookup.

 ## Use cases and limitations

-CrushStore is designed to be an operationally simple ho
+CrushStore is designed to be an operationally simple object store that you use as part of a larger storage system.
+Generally you would store keys in some other database and use this to lookup items.

+Like a hash table, it supports the following operations:

 - Save an object associated with a key.
-- Get an object by key.
+- Get an object associated with a given key.
 - Delete an object associated with a key.
-- List all keys.
+- Unordered listing of keys.

-## Limitations

-### Key/Value immutability

-Each key must have a unique value - e.g. a uuid or some other unique identifier tied to a immutable data.
-This restriction allows uploads to be idempotent and simplifies the system.

-### No ordered listing

-There is no global ordering
+Unlike a hash table, CrushStore has an additional constraint:

+Each key can only ever have a single unique value associated with it, for example each key could be a uuid that you should never reuse for different data.
+This restriction simplifies the system as there are never any conflicting values during distributed replication.

 # Getting started